Looking Back

 Social distancing

-But beyond those singular circumstances, the best description of our life in the Perche these last five years is generosity.
+But beyond those singular circumstances, the best word to describe our life in the Perche these last five years is generosity.

 First and foremost and especially at this time of year, the nature here is munificent.